wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **Q:**&ensp;Swami Ramdas had to deal with a similar request.
 Some devotees collected round him one day and began to ask for liberation.
-Ramdas listened smilingly and then suddenly he became serious and said, “You can have it, here and now — freedom absolute and permanent.
+Ramdas listened smilingly and then suddenly he became seriöus and said, “You can have it, here and now — freedom absolute and permanent.
 Whoëver wants it, come forward”.
 Nobody moved.
 Thrice he repeated the offer.
 None accepted.
 Then he said, “The offer is withdrawn”.